 HMRC - IPT10050 - Procedures: Waiver Of Requirement To Submit IPT Returns

-Insurers writing only *de minimis *policies must still confirm their liability and intention to register (they are receiving taxable premiums).
+Insurers writing only policies must still confirm their liability and intention to register (they are receiving taxable premiums).

-They must submit a written request for exemption from having to submit returns, confirming that they expect all taxable business to be below the *de minimis *limit.
+They must submit a written request for exemption from having to submit returns, confirming that they expect all taxable business to be below the limit.

 These requests should include:

-the class(es) of business written and the basis for the *de minimis *request;
+the class(es) of business written and the basis for the request;

-the value of the taxable and exempt business, the total premium, the largest individual premium, and the highest proportion of any premium represented by the taxable, and exempt, business - to confirm the insurer’s understanding of the *de minimis *limit.
+the value of the taxable and exempt business, the total premium, the largest individual premium, and the highest proportion of any premium represented by the taxable, and exempt, business - to confirm the insurer’s understanding of the limit.

 Any requests received directly by BTOps will be passed to LIPTOs for a decision.